m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ## You're extending the language

 The extensions in the previous section may be configured through annotations or XML, but they're implemented mostly in Java, with perhaps a little reflection or similar at the boundaries.
-Some extensions go further than that, adding stages to the compiler or rewriting bytecode on the fly
+Some extensions go further than that, adding stages to the compiler or rewriting bytecode on the fly.
+I'm thinking of things like Project Lombok, and

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses